Sunday Retold, Poem: Ascension

 Even my beautiful dead cotoneaster, picture at the top of this post, harbours life.
 Although the plant itself hasn’t sprung up from dead roots, other things have.
 Birds perched in the branches, dropping seeds, and now the light has reached the ground, things are growing.
 And the dead wood is a haven for so many small creatures.
 I wrote about the tree here.

 And deeper, and further into the prophecy, we have the harmony of all creatures, including humans, living at peace.
 We have an ecology of plenty and playfulness, of trust and abundance.
 As we meditate on the possibilities of peace, and the world as it may be, can we catch a vision of what that might be like?
-As we see the number of trees, the whole landscapes and ecosystems, that have been lost, how might these words speak into that situation with hope, justice and peace?
+We see destruction visited on the land, on on life, by war, and by destructive ways of being in the world.
+As we think about the stump of the tree of Jesse, I’m reminded of the number of trees, the whole landscapes and ecosystems, that have been lost, how might these words speak into that situation with hope, justice and peace?

 And as we do so, we could turn to this week’s gospel reading.
 Trees come up here, too…..
 John the Baptist, preparing the way for the ministry of his cousin Jesus, speaks of knowing trees by their fruit.
 What their lives produce.